|

 ||

-For bicyclists entering in BG through Border Checkpoint Bregovo and having more time, my suggestion is to elongate a little the tour and pedal along Danube River: From Border Checkpoint Bregovo to Bregovo to Baley |
+For bicyclists entering in BG through border checkpoint Bregovo and having more time, tour and pedal along Danube River: From border checkpoint Bregovo to Bregovo to Baley |

 (road 122) to Kudelin to Vrav to Novo Selo to Yasen to Florentin to Negovantsi to Gomotartsi to Koshava to Kutovo to Antimovo to Pokrayna to Vidin.
-The entire route is in a flat area.
+The entire route flat.
 In Bregovo you have to find the sign toward Novo Selo - road 122. |

-Roads are nice without any traffic.
+I can say the countryside is beautiful.
+Roads are nice with very little traffic.
 Water and food is available in all the small villages along the road. |

-"Gamza".
-Behind the big wood on the photo below there is a shop offering a lot of these aromatic local wines. |
+The region is known a lot of vineyards.
+They produce a local of aromatic red wine called "Gamza".
+Behind the big woods in the background of the photo below there is a shop offering a lot of these aromatic local wines. |

-Reaching Negovantsi you can pedal directly toward Vidin, but my suggestion is to head back toward Danube river along off road toward Gomotartsi.
-The off road is in not bad condition but it is not signed, over more Google Map shows it is only 300 meters.
-So, leaving Negovanovtsi look for a signs toward Vinarovo (the second photo below) to right; a little ahead is a fuel station. |
+Reaching Negovantsi you can pedal directly toward Vidin.
+My suggestion is to head back toward Danube river following the off road toward Gomotartsi.
+The off road is not in bad condition and is not signed, Google Map shows it is only 300 meters long.

 ||

-The right direction is toward Vinarovo, but you have to turn to left (the first photo below), just 100 meters before the fuel station, it is the off road you need to hit |
+Traveling toward Vinarovo, you have to turn to left (the first photo below), just 100 meters before the fuel station, it is the off road you need to pedal toward Gomotartsi. |

-toward Gomotartsi.
-300 meters further your GPS will show that there is no more road, in fact you will reach a bridge over irrigative channel in the field. |
+Three hundred meters further your GPS will show that the road ends.
+Rather, you will reach a bridge over irrigate channel in the field. |

-Just after the bridge take the left direction (the last photo above) and follow the off road.
-No more problems toward Gomotartsi, the off road will take you to Gomotartsi, if my memory serves, the village is 10 |
+Just after the bridge take the left turn (the last photo above) and follow the off road.
+You should experience any more problems on your travels to Gomotartsi.
+If memory serves, the village is 10 km further. |

-kilometers further.
 The next several photos illustrate this beautiful countryside.
-I remember there was a lot of blackberry and pears there. |
+There were a lot of blackberries and pear trees along the route. |

 |